-Pricing information was available for some of the QS leases.
+Price information was available for some sablefish QS leases.
 These data are used to provide information on IFQ lease prices during the first three years of the program.

-Chapter 6 Types of Transfers, Financing of Transfers, Relationships between Transferors and Transfer Recipients, and Use of Brokers.
+Chapter 6 Types of Transfers, Financing of Transfers, Relationships Between Transferors and Transfer Recipients, and Use of Brokers.